arestivo/slides/markdown/css3.md

 ## Pseudo Classes and Elements

-* A pseudo-class is way of selecting certain parts of a HTML document, based in principle not on the HTML document tree itself (e.g. a visited link)
+* A pseudo-class is a way of selecting existing HTML elements, based on some specific characteristic (e.g. a visited link)
 * Pseudo-elements allow logical elements to be defined which are not actually in the document element tree (e.g. The first letter of a paragraph)

 ---